ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 JUST-IN-TIME PAYMENT

- e most common way to handle tech debt is to pay it off on a Just-in- Time basis, meaning the debt is paid off as part of a business-driven proj - ect. is will often look like a team adding tech debt tickets that relate to
+The most common way to handle tech debt is to pay it off on a Just-in- Time basis, meaning the debt is paid off as part of a business-driven proj - ect. is will often look like a team adding tech debt tickets that relate to

 the stories that have been selected for a sprint in a planning meeting. is